ozguncagri/nwMAME/README.md

 As an OS X user, I highly influenced on [OpenEmu](http://openemu.org) project when I starting nwMAME project because OpenEmu wasn't enough to manage MAME library as I expected and using MAME in OpenEmu with giving up detailed MAME settings was driving me crazy!
 That's why I decided to make my own MAME front-end for fun.

-#Does nwMAME compatibe with dedicated MAME-PCs?
+#Does nwMAME compatible with dedicated MAME-PCs?

 Technically speaking, it can run anywhere where **NW.JS** runs but; user interface is designed and aimed for keyboard-mouse use only and that's why it's not suitable for dedicated MAME-PCs.
 No one wants to use keyboard-mouse between their game sessions.
-That's why I'm plannig any other project for dedicated MAME-PCs especially use it with mame joysticks. (or; I can merge these two project into one project.
+That's why I'm planning any other project for dedicated MAME-PCs especially use it with mame joysticks. (or; I can merge these two project into one project.
 Hmmm)

 #Final Notes :